hpc/charliecloud/doc/ch-grow_desc.rst

 Description
 ===========

+:code:`ch-grow` has been renamed to :code:`ch-image`.
+The :code:`ch-grow` will
-:code:`ch-grow` is deprecated and will be removed in a future release.
-See replacement :code:`ch-image`.
+be removed in version 0.23.